 For many runners, whether or not they should wear compression socks is confusing enough but throw compression calf sleeves in the argument, and things will escalate very quickly.
 Why would anyone spend the same amount of money (or more) for sleeves that don’t even protect your feet?
 What’s the benefit of wearing compression sleeves over wearing compression socks?
 These are the serious questions we’ll be trying to find an answer for here.

 If you’re in the market for the best compression socks for running, make sure you check out the comprehensive guide we created about all things running compression socks.
-Find out what level of compression do you need for running and what the benefits of wearing compression socks for running by clicking on the links.
+Find out how tight compression socks are supposed to be for running and what are the benefits of wearing compression socks for running.

 Why should you wear compression socks for running

 When looking for compression garments for running, you will most likely come across a lot of compression socks, very rightly so.
 Running compression socks provide more protection than compression sleeves, especially around the ankles, not to mention they cover the foot and prevent it from swelling.